pulse2percept/pulse2percept/doc/topics/models.rst

     # Builds automatically:
     percept = model.predict_percept(stim)

-    # Changing a model parameter invalidates the existing build:
+    # Rebuilds the spatial component:
     model.rho = 250

-    # Rebuilds automatically:
     percept = model.predict_percept(stim)

-Rebinding the implant invalidates the build the same way, since a build describes one device's geometry.
-Call ``model.build()`` yourself when you would rather pay the cost at a moment of your choosing, want to inspect the built grid or axon map, or want to pass build-time parameters (``model.build(rho=250)``).
+Rebinding the implant also invalidates the spatial build because it depends on device geometry. ``model.build()`` forces a full rebuild and can be used to build eagerly or pass build-time parameters (``model.build(rho=250)``).

 Electrode-retina distance
 -------------------------

 :py:class:`~pulse2percept.models.ScoreboardModel`,
 :py:class:`~pulse2percept.models.AxonMapModel` and
-:py:class:`~pulse2percept.models.Thompson2003Model` read electrode ``x`` and ``y`` only.
-Nonzero ``z`` does not change their response at all, and predicting against such an array warns as much.
+:py:class:`~pulse2percept.models.Thompson2003Model` use electrode ``x`` and ``y`` coordinates only.
+Nonzero ``z`` values therefore do not affect their output and produce a warning.

-This is a limitation of the models, not a claim about the biology: a larger electrode-target distance is expected to raise stimulation threshold and broaden spatial recruitment. pulse2percept does not have the psychophysical evidence to parameterize that relationship, so it does not invent one.
-For the first two models, ``rho`` remains an effective *perceptual* spread parameter, fitted to what an individual reports seeing, and it is the right place to express that a particular subject's phosphenes are large -- whatever the reason.
+This is a model limitation.
+Electrode-target distance is expected to affect stimulation threshold and spatial recruitment, but pulse2percept does not currently parameterize that relationship because the required psychophysical evidence is insufficient.
+In the Scoreboard and AxonMap models, ``rho`` remains an effective perceptual spread parameter fitted to subject reports rather than inferred from electrode-retina distance.

 .. _topics-models-scene: